rsalmei/alive-progress/README.md

 - the meta factory (public interface) receives the styling parameters from you, the user, and processes/stores them inside a closure to create the actual factory => this is the object you'll send to both `alive_bar` and `config_handler`;
 - internally it still receives other operating parameters (like for instance the rendition length), to assemble the actual generator expression of the animation cycles of some effect, within yet another closure;
 - this, for each cycle, assembles another generator expression for the animation frames of the same effect;
 - these generators together finally produce the streams of cycles and frames of the cool animations we see on the screen!
-Wow 😜👏
+Wow! 😜👏

 These generators are capable of multiple different animation cycles according to the spinner behavior, e.g. a bouncing spinner can run one cycle to smoothly bring a subject into the scene, then repeatedly reposition it until the other side, then make it smoothly disappear off the scene => and this is all only one cycle!
 Then it can be followed by another cycle to make it all again but backwards!
 And bouncing spinners also accept _different_ and _alternating_ patterns in both the right and left directions, which makes them generate the cartesian product of all the combinations, possibly producing dozens of different cycles until they start repeating them!! 🤯